Factors affecting the Forex market and what causes the Forex market to move

 With some study, observation and practice, you can use these factors to help you anticipate and predict future price moves in the Forex market.

-Are you ready to get started?
-Check the financial calendar for the next high impact economic data release and watch how this affects the Forex market.
-Consider opening a demo account to practice or you can go live from as little as $50.
+To start, check the economic calendar for the next high impact economic data release and watch how this affects the Forex market.
+Consider opening a demo account to practice or register a live account to trade with small amounts.

 Risk disclaimer: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 Never deposit more than you are prepared to lose.
 Professional client’s losses can exceed their deposit.
 Please see our risk warning policy and seek independent professional advice if you do not fully understand.
 This information is not directed or intended for distribution to or use by residents of certain countries/jurisdictions including, but not limited to, USA & OFAC.
 The Company holds the right to alter the aforementioned list of countries at its own discretion.